sculab/GeneMiner2/manual/EN_US/readme_detailed.md

 - **Ref.
 Length**: Average length of the reference gene (in base pairs).

-- **Filter Depth**: Depth of sequencing reads filtered using the reference gene.
-Calculated as:
+- **Reads**: Number of reads matching the reference k-mers.

-  - Filter Depth = (Reads sequencing length * Number of filtered reads) / Average length of reference sequences.
+- **Assemble State/Count**: Number of assembled sequences obtained.

+- **Ass.
+Length**: Total length of the assembled sequence.

+- **Max.
+Diff.**: Maximum pairwise divergence between sequences from different species after consensus merging.

 - **Assemble State**: Status of sequence assembly, which includes:
-  - **no reads**: No reads filtered; consider lowering the filter K-value or providing a closer reference sequence.
-  - **distant references**: Reference sequence too distant; provide a closer reference sequence.
-  - **insufficient reads**: Too few reads filtered; consider lowering the filter K-value or providing a closer reference sequence.
-  - **no seed**: Unable to find a suitable seed; consider lowering the assembly K-value or providing a closer reference sequence.
+  - **no filtered files**: The filtered result file for the gene does not exist.
+  - **no reads**: The filtered result file exists, but no usable read fragments could be extracted for assembly.
+  - **insufficient genomic kmers**: The number of genomic k-mer regions detected after filtering is insufficient for assembl
+  - **no seed**: No valid seed sequences were identified to initiate assembly.
-  - **no contigs**: No assembly results.
+  - **no contigs**: No contigs were generated due to insufficient read coverage or failed extension from seeds.
   - **low quality**: Low accuracy of results, reads insufficient to cover assembled results.
+  Note: If any of the above filering or assembly failures occur, it is recommended to adjust the reference, k-mer (kf,for filter),the filter step size , or error rate(for assemble).
   - **success**: Assembly successful.

 - **Ass.
 Length**: Length of the assembly result.

-- **Ass.
-Depth**: Depth of reads coverage of the assembly result, calculated as:
-  - Ass.
-Depth = (Reads sequencing length * Number of reads used for assembly) / Length of assembly result.

 - **Max.Diff.**: Maximum divergence obtained from pairwise comparison of genes from different species after [Merge & Trim].
 Right-click and select Max.
 Diff. to filter out low-quality result sequences based on maximum divergence, with a default filter set at 0.1.
 Once checked, selected sequences can be re-merged and trimmed for phylogenetic tree construction using the filtered and trimmed results.